Kibet-Cleo/Kibet-Cleo/README.md

 ### 🎯 Objective

-My journey in tech has sparked a profound passion for cybersecurity, propelling me toward a career dedicated to protecting digital assets and combating cyber threats.
-I aim to join a **Security Operations Center (SOC)** as an Analyst, leveraging my skills in monitoring, detecting, and responding to incidents — while expanding into **penetration testing** to strengthen my defensive and offensive capabilities.
-I’m committed to **continuous growth** and making meaningful contributions in this dynamic field.
+My journey in technology has sparked a profound passion for cybersecurity, propelling me toward a career dedicated to protecting digital assets and combating cyber threats.
+With a focus on joining a Security Operations Center (SOC) as an Analyst, I am eager to leverage my skills in monitoring, detecting, and responding to security incidents.
+Additionally, I am driven to expand my expertise in penetration testing, further enhancing my ability to safeguard organizations against evolving cyber risks.
+Committed to continuous growth and development, I am poised to make meaningful contributions to the dynamic and vital field of cybersecurity.

 ---